Sergio Mattarella: Minister within the centre-left coalitions

 Mattarella was one of the first supporters of the economist Romano Prodi at the head of the centre-left coalition known as The Olive Tree in the 1996 Italian general election.
 After the electoral victory of the centre-left, Mattarella served as leader of the PPI's parliamentary group.
-Two years later, when the first Prodi government fell, Mattarella was appointed by Massimo D'Alema as Deputy Prime Minister of Italy with responsibility for the intelligence, which he tried to reform.
-The reform of the intelligence proposed by Mattarella collected the indications provided by the Jucci Commission, which had worked extensively on the subject, and aimed at strengthening the political control of the services by the prime minister of Italy, in coordination with the Digis (Government Department of Security Information), by removing power from the Interior Ministry and Defense.
-It was the basis for the 2007 reform of the intelligence.
+Two years later, when the first Prodi government fell, Mattarella was appointed by Massimo D'Alema as Deputy Prime Minister of Italy with responsibility for the secret services, which he tried to reform.
+The reform of the secret services proposed by Mattarella collected the indications provided by the Jucci Commission, which had worked extensively on the subject, and aimed at strengthening the political control of the services by the prime minister of Italy, in coordination with the Digis (Government Department of Security Information), by removing power from the Interior Ministry and Defense.
+It was the basis for the 2007 reform of the secret services.

 In December 1999, Mattarella was appointed Italian Minister of Defence in the second D'Alema government.
 As Minister of Defence, he supported the NATO bombing of Yugoslavia against the Serbian president Slobodan Milošević; he also approved a reform of the Italian Armed Forces which abolished conscription.
 After the resignation of D'Alema in 2000, Mattarella kept his position as Minister of Defence in the second Amato government.
 In October 2000, the PPI joined with other centrist parties to form an alliance called The Daisy (DL), later to merge into a single party in March 2002.
 Mattarella was re-elected to the Italian Parliament in the 2001 and 2006 general elections, standing as a candidate for The Daisy in two successive centre-left coalitions: The Olive Tree and The Union (L'Unione).
 In 2007, Mattarella was one of the founders of the Democratic Party (PD), a big tent centre-left party formed from a merger of left-wing and centrist parties that had been part of The Olive Tree, including The Daisy and the Democrats of the Left (heirs of the PCI).